CKalitin/ckalitin.github.io/_posts/2024-01-07-analysing-neutron-competitively.md

 SpaceX's original Iridium deal was $492M for 8 launches which is $61.5M per launch.
 If Neutron carried out this contract, it would have to launch ~13 times for $38.7M per launch.
 Worse yet, Neutron is volume limited here as the 10 Iridium satellites are only 6.6t.
 With reusability, $40M per launch is possible, but at significantly lower margins than the Falcon 9 and potentially other medium launch vehicles in the future.

+Neutron's improved partially-reusable design over Falcon 9 shows some promise for lower costs, but design is not the hard part.
+SpaceX produces 100 F9 second stages per year and F9 marginal cost is <a href="https://youtu.be/DxREm3s1scA?si=ejdsalwfZkgcCpZG&t=2360">~$15M</a>.
+It is <a href="https://x.com/BellikOzan/status/1741535515759857816?s=20">unlikely that Neutron's second stage will be cheaper</a> and with the increased competition I am doubtful that Neutron will exceed 50 launches per year before the paradigm of fully-reusable rockets arrives.
+Economies of scale will be difficult to achieve with Neutron and as a hopeful future RKLB investor I don't see lower costs than F9 as likely.

 ### <b>Conclusion</b>

 In my <a href="https://youtu.be/kKo5IDTiWIU?si=ia7J-ZC1VPU2lDkC">recent video</a> on updates to my RKLB valuation model, the primary piece of intelligent criticism I received was about my comments about Neutron.
 I've spent the last 2 days and 12 hours in total researching and creating a model of the commercial satellite launch market to improve my understanding.